TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/Rendering/Index.rst

 sub-result with its own content and returns the merged array up again.
 The data array is given to each sub class along the way, and containers can add further render relevant data to it before giving it "down".
 The data array can *not* be given "up" in a changed way again.
 Inheritance of a data array is always top-bottom.
-Only HTML, CSS or JavaScript created by a sub-class is returned by the sub-class "up" again in a "result" array of a specified format.
+Only HTML, CSS or `JavaScript`:pn: created by a sub-class is returned by the sub-class "up" again in a "result" array of a specified format.

 .. code-block:: php